 If RPA exists on a lot or lots proposed for subdivision, the RPA delineation (Section 4.4.1) must be shown on the plat.
-Per § 61-8, any lot subdivided after October 1, 1989 must have sufficient area outside the RPA to accommodate the intended development, unless the development can be considered allowable under § 61-7.A.
+Projects on parcels subdivided after October 1, 1989 (§ 61-8) must be located outside of the RPA or must be able to be permitted without an exception.